 Let’s look at another example where we compare non-participating vs participating preference shares.
 Let’s say that the company of our first example has performed well and is sold for 50 million.
 For non-participating preference shares bought for 2.5 million earlier, the return would be 10% over the total amount at liquidation event.
 This would be 10% of 50 million, meaning 5 million.
 If the shareholder would have participating preference shares, this would be equal to the initial amount back, 2.5 million, and then 10% of the proceeds, meaning 10% of 47.5 million = 4.75 million.
 The total amount would be 2.5million + 4.75 million = 7.25 million.
 As you can see, there is a large difference in outcome between participating and non-participating.
 Like anti-dilution, there are many different types of liquidation preferences.
 Check the language of your contract very carefully: this can really matter when the exit comes.

 3. Control rights

 Control rights basically mean that an investor can exercise some sort of control over the company.
 The founders agree with the investors on which topics, and in which situations, an investor can block a proposal or influence a key decision.
-In many cases founders have the majority of shares at the outset, and hence the majority of the voting rights.
+In many cases, founders have the majority of shares at the outset, and hence the majority of the voting rights.
 Theoretically, that means they have control over every corporate decision.
-To prevent investors from not having any influence they will negotiate special rights.
+To prevent investors from not having any influence, they will negotiate exclusive rights.
 Even investors that have a minority stake can still have control sometimes.

 Below I give some examples of control rights that investors might want: